hkaiopen/InformationDynamics/README.md

 ## Support This Independent Research

 If you find value in this unifying framework and would like to support further development (simulations, data analysis, outreach), any contribution — big or small — is deeply appreciated.
 Inspired by Avi Loeb's approach: visionary science funded by those who believe in bold ideas.
+We definitely call for **Research Funding and Collaboration**.

 ### Donation Options
 - **Buy Me A Coffee**